simonhauck/gradle-release-plugin/README.md

 #### Option 2: Use the release type

-If you have a [semver](https://semver.org/) compatible version you can choose to use the simplified api.
+If you have a [semver](https://semver.org/) compatible version you can choose to use the simplified api:

 ```shell
 ./gradlew release -PreleaseType=<release-type>